The 19 Best Modern TV Shows Set in the 1990s

 Departing from the Goldberg family, Schooled follows the exploits of former popular girl Lainey Lewis as she returns to her hometown of Jenkintown, Pennsylvania.

-Though with wildly differing personalities, she eventually forms strong friendships with her fellow teachers as well as her old guidance counselor, John Glascott, who is now the principal.
+Though they have wildly differing personalities, Lainey eventually forms strong friendships with her fellow teachers as well as her old guidance counselor, John Glascott, who is now the principal.

-The Big Bang Theory is one of CBS’s most successful sitcoms spanning 279 episodes and 12 seasons.
-And one of its lead characters Sheldon Cooper (played by Jim Parsons) is undeniably one of the best and quirkiest characters of the show.
+The Big Bang Theory is one of CBS’s most successful sitcoms, spanning 279 episodes and 12 seasons.
+One of its lead characters, Sheldon Cooper (played by Jim Parsons), is undeniably one of the best and quirkiest characters in the show.

 So, it’s no wonder that Sheldon got his own spin-off.